tkambler/selenium-runner/README.md

 # What is this?

+**Note:** This project is no longer maintained.
+If you would like to take it over, let me know - I'll transfer it to you.

 > "No callbacks.
 No promise chains.
 Just pure and simple clarity."

 This library provides a simple, repeatable pattern for writing and running [Selenium](http://docs.seleniumhq.org/) tests within Node that are **synchronous** in nature.
 No callbacks.
 No promise chains.
 Just pure and simple clarity.